What is Strengthening Families Alaska?

 Strengthening Families is a research informed cost-effective approach to building Protective Factors around children by supporting family strengths and resiliency.
 Strengthening Families supports communities to promote family wellness and reduce child maltreatment.
 The Alaska Strengthening Families Leadership Team is now working to expand the use of this model across the state.

 The Strengthening Families approach:

-- Benefits ALL families
+- Benefits ALL families and communities

 - Builds on family strengths,